Be'eri

+Over 130 people were killed during the Be'eri massacre led by Hamas in the October 7 attacks.

 History

-Kibbutz Beeri was established on 6 October 1946 as one of the 11 points in the Negev.
+Kibbutz Be'eri was established on 6 October 1946 as one of the 11 points in the Negev.
 It was located near Wadi Nahabir, a few kilometres south of Be'erot Yitzhak.
-Its founders were members of the HaNoar HaOved VeHaLomed movement, who had been preparing in Maoz Haim, as well as some Hebrew scouts.
+Its founders were members of the HaNoar HaOved VeHaLomed movement, who had been preparing in Maoz Haim, as well as some Hebrew scouts and a group of Iraqi Jews who had survived the Farhud and trekked across the desert to Mandatory Palestine in 1947.
 It was named after Berl Katznelson, as Be'eri (Beeri) (a biblical name) was his pen name.

-In 1947 Be'eri had a population of over 150.
+Be'eri had a population of over 150 in 1947.
 The early settlers engaged in land reclamation and tree planting.
-The group was enlarged by young Jews from Iraq who arrived by desert trek.
 The Jewish National Fund reported that for months the kibbutz was completely isolated, "but the settlers held their ground until the liberation of the Negev in October 1948."

+When a reporter from Haaretz visited the kibbutz in 1955, he says that the residents were constantly being shelled upon by the Egyptians, with dozens of shells falling in the cotton fields where groups of children and workers were picking cotton.